The other day we got two stalks of Brussels sprouts in our CSA (Community Supported Agriculture) farm share.

 Our children will happily eat most vegetables, actually.
 It is one of the very few things I feel we have done very well as parents.
 And when I say very few, I mean that I can only come up with maybe one other thing.

-Chloe is picky, too, but she has always preferred vegetables and fruit over sweets.
+My middle daughter is picky, too, but she has always preferred vegetables and fruit over sweets.
 She actually did come that way.
 Her pickiness is more like she hates soda and prefers water instead.
 I don’t try to quash that kind of pickiness.

 1. Be a Good Example and Eat Your Vegetables Yourself.